 Conditions + Treatments

 My name is Ford Clegg, and I grew up in Mountain Brook, Alabama.
-I was introduced to golf when I was about three years old by my grandfather, who played college golf at Samford University and was a longtime member of Birmingham Country Club.
+I was introduced to golf when I was about three years old by my grandfather, who played college golf at Samford University and was a longtime member of The Country Club of Birmingham.

 He loved the game and shared that passion with me, often taking me out to play—even checking me out of school before I turned 16 to get in a round.